hacs/documentation/documentation/categories/netdaemon_apps.md

 ## Enable NetDaemon apps in HACS

-Add a checkmark to the left of "Enable NetDaemon apps discovery & tracking" in the UI configuration for HACS, then click Submit.
+Add a checkmark to the left of "[DEPRECATED] Enable NetDaemon apps discovery & tracking" in the UI configuration for HACS, then click Submit.

 ![configuration](/img/option3.png)